crossplane/crossplane/design/one-pager-configuration-stacks.md

 As you see, we follow `resources/{cloud provider}/{group}/{kind}.yaml` where all resources of same kind are present in the same YAML.

-Example above is a suggestion for stacks with one tier of configuration.
+Example above is a suggestion for stacks with one tier of resource pack.
-There could also be cases where one configuration stack has the YAML files for different tiers and a `spec` allows to deploy one of them, in that case it'd make sense for developer to have a folder for each tier under `resources` folder.
+There could also be cases where one resource pack has the YAML files for different tiers and a `spec` allows to deploy one of them, in that case it'd make sense for developer to have a folder for each tier under `resources` folder.
 It's basically up to you to try various structures as long as kustomize is able to